 ASPC 2020 will open on the morning of 15 July 2020 with a series of in-depth studies examining how the Royal Air Force is addressing the need to achieve and maintain Information Advantage.
 The Conference will begin with an examination of the implications for air and space forces of this challenging new era, before exploring how personnel at RAF Marham are harnessing the innovative power of Regular and Reserve Servicemen and Women to maximise the potency of the game-changing F-35B Lightning.
-The ever-growing contribution of space to all forms of military endeavour will be examined in depth, before being given an insight into an operational commander’s perspective of how the principles of Information Advantage are being applied in the ‘close fight’.
+The ever-growing contribution of space to all forms of military endeavour will be examined in depth by the MOD’s newly appointed Space Director, Air Vice-Marshal Harv Smyth and Air Officer Commanding Number 11 Group, Air Vice-Marshal Ian Duguid.
+This will be followed by an insight into an operational commander’s perspective of how the principles of Information Advantage are being applied in the ‘close fight’.
 The morning’s final in-depth study will be delivered by the RAF’s Chief of Staff for Capability, who will give a unique insight into the Royal Air Force’s future capability developments across the full spectrum of its activities.
 These in-depth studies will set the stage for the remainder of the Conference, which will include keynote addresses by the Royal Air Force’s Chief of the Air Staff, Air Chief Marshal Mike Wigston, and other senior UK and international political and military figures.

 Speakers and Conference delegates will be able to engage in debate, which will centre around four panel discussions:

 Panel Session 1: Information Advantage in an Era of Persistent Competition